 Though Rhaenyra could be charming, she was quick to anger and never forgot a slight.
 During the Dance of the Dragons, she wore her father's crown.

 When the second of her brothers died soon after being born, Viserys I himself began to treat Rhaenyra as his heir, keeping her by his side in court and at council meetings.
 Many of the nobles of the realm took note, so the young princess was surrounded by flatterers and favor-seekers all throughout her childhood.

 Her mother's death and her father's second marriage to Alicent Hightower did little to disturb Rhaenyra's expectations, but when his new queen gave the king three healthy sons (Aegon, Aemond, Daeron) and a daughter (Helaena) in rapid succession, the seeds of the Dance of the Dragons were sown.

-Rhaenyra wed Ser Laenor Velaryon, the son of Lord Corlys Velaryon and Princess Rhaenys Targaryen.
-They had three sons together: Jacaerys 'Jace' Velaryon, Lucerys 'Luke' Velaryon, and Joffrey 'Joff' Velaryon.
+Laenor and Rhaenyra had three sons together: Jacaerys 'Jace' Velaryon, Lucerys 'Luke' Velaryon, and Joffrey 'Joff' Velaryon.
 All were near adulthood and had dragons of their own when Rhaenyra's father, Viserys I, died.
 It was rumored that those sons of Rhaenyra's were actually fathered by her lover, Ser Harwin "Breakbones" Strong as all three of them were born with brown hair even though Laenor and Rhaenyra both had light silver/gold hair.

 Rhaenyra's other sons, the future Aegon III and Viserys II, were fathered by her second husband, her uncle Prince Daemon Targaryen, the most experienced warrior of his time.
 Her father's intention that she should follow him on the Iron Throne was confirmed by proclamation and the will of Viserys I.